 Checkpoint #2: Rocky Brook

-In 2002, the entire lot at Maibec was turned to a slick sheet of ice by a freak thunderstorm during the race.
+In 2002, the entire lot was turned to a slick sheet of ice by a freak thunderstorm during the race.
 We hope the weather is cooperative this year, but consider bringing a raincoat, a change of clothes, and boots with good treads and/or crampons that slip over your boots for extra traction.
-As in the past, we have access to the bunkhouse for sleeping and showers, and food will be available.

-As Maibec is our most remote checkpoint, we may have up to 40 dropped dogs in our care at a time.
+The changes at this site will probably change the strategies of at least some of the mushers.
+Many could decide to do most of their required layover at Rocky Brook, where they will have hot food and sleeping quarters.
+If they choose to do that, then their stays at Camp Syl-Ver could be very brief.
+It is difficult to say how this will affect the number of dropped dogs at Camp Syl-Ver.
 Extra medical supplies will be sent with the first veterinary team and supplemental supplies will arrive with the late team.
 To streamline care and keep things organized, we will be providing a container to hold medical record/treatment schedule/instructions, medications and food for each dog.
-As at Rocky Brook, Maibec also has a HughesNet internet connection.

 Checkpoint #4: Allagash